teuton-software/asker/README.md

 ##Usage

-To execute Dart, we use `darts` command with a HAML/XML file as argument.
+To execute Dart, we use `darts` command, with an HAML/XML file as argument.
-For example, execute `./darts input/en/starwars/jedi.haml` to run this example.
+For example:

-> On Windows try with `ruby darts input/en/starwars/jedi.haml`
+* `./darts input/en/starwars/jedi.haml` to run this example, or

-At the end, we'll have our output files into the `output` directory.
+* `ruby darts input/en/starwars/jedi.haml`, to run on Windows.

-In our example, we use sample input definition file, saved on `input/en/starwars`.
+Then, program saves your output files into the `output` directory.

-This file contains our input definitions in a HAML text file.
+In this example, we use a demo input definition file (`input/en/starwars/jedi.haml`), that contains our conceptual map (definitions) about Jedi's theme.

-> There are more input HAML/XML files into `input` directory.
+There are more input HAML/XML files into `input/en` and `input/es` directories.

 ##Documentation